hanzoai/ROCm/docs/reference/precision-support.rst

     *
       - float8 (E4M3)
       - ``-``
-      - An 8-bit floating-point number that mostly follows IEEE-754 conventions and **S1E4M3** bit layout, as described in `8-bit Numerical Formats for Deep Neural Networks <https://arxiv.org/abs/2206.02915>`_ , with expanded range and with no infinity or signed zero.
+      - An 8-bit floating-point number that mostly follows IEEE-754 conventions and **S1E4M3** bit layout, as described in `8-bit Numerical Formats for Deep Neural Networks <https://arxiv.org/abs/2206.02915>`_ , with expanded range and no infinity or signed zero.
 NaN is represented as negative zero.
     *
       - float8 (E5M2)
       - ``-``
-      - An 8-bit floating-point number mostly following IEEE-754 conventions and **S1E5M2** bit layout, as described in `8-bit Numerical Formats for Deep Neural Networks <https://arxiv.org/abs/2206.02915>`_ , with expanded range and with no infinity or signed zero.
+      - An 8-bit floating-point number mostly following IEEE-754 conventions and **S1E5M2** bit layout, as described in `8-bit Numerical Formats for Deep Neural Networks <https://arxiv.org/abs/2206.02915>`_ , with expanded range and no infinity or signed zero.
 NaN is represented as negative zero.
     *
       - float16
       - ``half``
       - A 16-bit floating-point number that conforms to the IEEE 754-2008 half-precision storage format.
     *
       - bfloat16
       - ``bfloat16``
       - A shortened 16-bit version of the IEEE 754 single-precision storage format.
     *
       - tensorfloat32
       - ``-``
       - A floating-point number that occupies 32 bits or less of storage, providing improved range compared to half (16-bit) format, at (potentially) greater throughput than single-precision (32-bit) formats.
     *
       - float32
       - ``float``
       - A 32-bit floating-point number that conforms to the IEEE 754 single-precision storage format.
     *
       - float64
       - ``double``
       - A 64-bit floating-point number that conforms to the IEEE 754 double-precision storage format.

 .. note::

   * The float8 and tensorfloat32 types are internal types used in calculations in Matrix Cores and can be stored in any type of the same size.

-  * The encodings for FP8 (E5M2) and FP8 (E4M3) that are natively supported by MI300 differ from the FP8 (E5M2) and FP8 (E4M3) encodings used in H100 (`FP8 Formats for Deep Learning <https://arxiv.org/abs/2209.05433>`_).
+  * The encodings for FP8 (E5M2) and FP8 (E4M3) that the
+    MI300 series natively supports differ from the FP8 (E5M2) and FP8 (E4M3)
+    encodings used in NVIDIA H100
+    (`FP8 Formats for Deep Learning <https://arxiv.org/abs/2209.05433>`_).

   * In some AMD documents and articles, float8 (E5M2) is referred to as bfloat8.

 ROCm support icons
 ==========================================

-In the following sections, we use icons to represent the level of support.
-These icons, described in the following table, are also used on the library data type support pages.
+In the following sections, icons represent the level of support.
+These icons, described in the following table, are also used in the library data type support pages.

 .. list-table::
     :header-rows: 1